Psychology

 Common social worker duties include the following:

-• Responding to crisis situations, such as mental health emergencies or child abuse
+- Responding to crisis situations, such as mental health emergencies or child/elder abuse

 You may plan to pursue a particular career based solely on your passion for the subject, but you will probably still want some assurance that there will be jobs available once you finish school.
 In the case of social work and psychology, both are solid career paths with ample opportunities.

-Most psychologist positions require a doctoral degree in psychology, but the BLS reports a master’s degree in the field can be sufficient for some roles.
-A Master of Arts in Psychology with an emphasis on Marriage and Family Therapy, like the one at University of Massachusetts Global, for example, can qualify graduates who obtain proper licensure to work in marriage and family counselor positions.
+Most psychologist positions require a doctoral degree in psychology, but there are some roles where a master’s degree is sufficient like school counseling, marriage and family therapy, professional clinical counseling, and educational psychology.
+For example, a Master of Arts in Marriage and Family Therapy, can qualify graduates who obtain proper licensure to work as marriage and family therapists.

-For the clinical, counseling, and research psychologist positions that require further education, you have the option of pursuing a Doctor of Philosophy (Ph.D.) in psychology or a Doctor of Psychology (Psy.D.) degree.
+For positions that require further education, you have the option of pursuing a Doctor of Philosophy (Ph.D.) in psychology or a Doctor of Psychology (Psy.D.) degree.
 Ph.D. psychology programs are research-intensive and culminate in taking a comprehensive exam and writing a detailed dissertation.
 The Psy.D. is a clinical degree often based on practical work and examinations rather than a dissertation.
 Many doctoral psychology programs also include a one-year internship.

 Is your future in social work or psychology?